gabriellewee/portfolio/posts/2021-07-26-setting-up-shop.md

 ## No-JS

-Something I'm really proud of is the no-JS functionality.
+Something I’m really proud of is the no-JS functionality.
 On my visual pages ([Photography](/photography/), [Graphic](/graphic/), and [Art](/art/)), I have a popup for each image that gives you more information when the image is clicked.
 The trigger is a checkbox with multiple labels.

 <figure>
 	<figcaption>CSS-only photo info popup; doesn’t include Javascript.</figcaption>